Home Site Map Postwar Lionel Modern Lionel Soviet Trains Contact Us

 E++

-An "aerial" view of the locomotive.
+An "aerial" view of the loco.

 Photo of the left side of the tender.